 Unique Risks for Non-Resident LLCs

 Another risk unique to non-resident LLCs is the possibility of legal disputes arising from cross-border transactions.
-These disputes can be complicated and costly to resolve, underscoring the importance of a comprehensive risk management strategy.
+These disputes can be complicated and costly, underscoring the importance of a comprehensive risk management strategy.

 For more information on the unique challenges faced by non-resident LLCs, refer to our guide on LLC formation for non-residents.